josh-read/declog/docs/README.md

 ---

-## Getting Started
+## Installation

-If you wish to use this library, simply use pip to install the latest version from PyPI.
+To install this library, simply use `pip` to install the latest version from PyPI.

 ```commandline